metrorailings/OwlBlog/content/posts/week-9-insights.md

 The Chargers and their two-minute offense is predicated on dump-off passes to the halfback.

 How is the Chargers offensive line so bad in hurry-up situations?

+***

+## Patriots @ Jets

+Patriots have little in the way of serviceable defense against power rushes.

+Jets are winning the toughness battle, so far.

+JC Jackson showing some flashes of brilliance, though he has given up a few plays as well in coverage.